elastic/kibana/x-pack/test_utils/README.md

 #### `find(testDataSubject)`

-Pass it a `test-data-subj` and it will return an Enzyme reactWrapper of the node.
+Pass it a `data-test-subj` and it will return an Enzyme reactWrapper of the node.
 You can provide a nested path to access the test subject by separating the parent and child with a dot (e.g. `myForm.followerIndexName`).

 ```js